Fingolimod

 Summary

-• Fingolimod (Gilenya) is indicated for the treatment of relapsing forms of multiple sclerosis, including clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease in patients aged 10 years and older.
+• Gilenya (fingolimod) is indicated for the treatment of relapsing forms of multiple sclerosis (MS), including clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease, in patients 10 years of age and older.

 Product Monograph / Prescribing Information